bbkane/www.bbkane.com/content/blog/Exercises-For-Knee-Pain/index.md

 Some of these are from [12 Stretches to Improve Flexibility](https://www.webmd.com/fitness-exercise/ss/slideshow-stretches-to-get-loose).

+I'm trying to hold them from 20-30s

 - Toe touches
-- Downward dog and foot shovel=
+- Downward dog with foot shuffle
-- Sideways lunge
 - Calf stretch
 - Standing quad stretch
 - Butterfly stretch
+- Sideways lunge
 - Frog pose
-- Hip hinges
 - table-top diagonal stretch into the hip Christian showed me

 # Christian's Pre-workout Warmup